-Well, for me -- and many others -- listening to music while working is the secret to my productivity.
-All it takes is the right Beyoncé track and I go from idle to uber productive.
+You see, for me, listening to music while working is the secret to my productivity.
+All it takes is the right Beyoncé track, and I go from idle to uber productive.
 (Seriously, it works like a charm.)

-Trouble is, finding the perfect playlist isn't always easy.
-With endless possibilities at my fingertips, it can be hard to nail down just the right tunes to get the wheels turning... so I did a little research.
+The trouble is, finding the perfect playlist isn't always easy.
+With endless streaming music possibilities at my fingertips, it can be hard to nail down just the right tunes to get the wheels turning.
+So, I did what we do best around here -- a little research.

 As it turns out, there are a ton of studies that explore the influence of specific types of music as they relate to your productivity levels.
-So to help you find just the right mix, I've carefully curated six Spotify playlists designed with specific studies in mind.
-Whether you're into Mozart or Jay Z, I've got a feeling you'll find something that will do the trick.
+To help you find just the right mix, we've sourced and curated seven Spotify playlists designed with specific studies in mind.
+Whether you're into Mozart or Chance The Rapper, we're confident that there's something on this list that will do the trick.

-Note: Some of the playlists contain explicit language that might not be suitable for the office.
+Note: Some of the playlists contain tracks with explicit language that might not be suitable for the office.

 1) Classical Music